meshuga/geigerjs/README.md

 ### Who needs security?

-Note: Bluetooth doesn't seem to be an appropriate protocol for providing access to Geiger counter devices, especially since these devices also allow for the execution of commands.
-This applies not only to Geiger counters but also to other devices, such as ["smart home" devices](https://pushstack.wordpress.com/2018/01/25/voltcraft-sem-3600bt-who-needs-security/).
+Note: These Geiger devices do not appear to be implemented properly, particularly given that they allow for the execution of commands.
+This concern extends not only to Geiger counters but also to other devices from those manufacturers, such as ["smart home" devices](https://pushstack.wordpress.com/2018/01/25/voltcraft-sem-3600bt-who-needs-security/).